AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - `Config.autoReconnectDelay`: If connection gets closed, how much time it is waiting before reconnect
  - `Config.connectionTimeout`: If connection hang up, the time to check for reconnect

+**Crashguard**
+ - `Config.crashguard`: If true, write errors to console instead of crashing

 **Login Details**
  - `Config.nick`: Bot Nickname, if you don't specify a nickname, it will log in a random nickname
  - `Config.pass`: Password, if needed
  - `Config.autoReloginDelay`: If it can't login because of server issues, how much time it is waiting before relogin

 **Rooms**
  - `Config.rooms`: Array of rooms to join after login.
 You can specify a string value: `all` for joining all rooms, `official` for official rooms and `public` for not official rooms
  - `Config.privateRooms`: Specify which rooms are private
  - `Config.initCmds`: Array of commands to send after login